 They are well-liked by others, sought after for their company, and encouraged to give their open and honest opinion.

-In the physical sense their blood pressure is lower, heart rate more even, immune system stronger and they are less susceptible to major health problems.
+In the physical sense, their blood pressure is lower, their heart rate more even, their immune system stronger, and they are less susceptible to major health problems.

 Authentic, virtuous people in society, displaying a high integrity factor, are highly prized by groups of people.

-Recent research has shown that belonging to a group of like-minded individuals such as a choir or religious group can actually extend the average life expectancy by up to fourteen years.
+Recent research has shown that belonging to a group of like-minded individuals such as a choir or religious groups can actually extend the average life expectancy by up to fourteen years.